I love doing strategy work. It suits my personality. And a large percentage of my time is spent helping companies devise strategies.

 Some organisations I work with have both a compelling future vision and have leant in to their problems, but when I study what work is going on – it’s not the work involved to overcome those problems.

 Instead leaders are embarking on large change programs, rather than solving the very problems they know about.
-They are busy rolling out new IT hoping it will solve the problems they face – it likely won’t.
+They are busy rolling out new IT hoping it will solve the problems they face without any analysis.
+It likely won’t.
+In fact, IT solutions typically make problems harder to solve.

 People are busy.
 People are working hard.
 But are they busy working hard on the right things?

-And once you have that plan – energy and attention will deliver it.
+Once you have that plan, and you have decided this is what you want, energy and attention will deliver it.

 Conclusion